-To correct, stop the engine, loosen the rear idler wheels retaining screws then loosen the lock nuts and tighten the adjuster bolt on side where the slider shoe is the farthest to the track insert guides.
+To correct, stop the engine, loosen the rear idler wheels retaining screws then loosen the lock nuts and tighten the adjuster bolt on side where the slider shoe is the furthest to the track insert guides.

-Tighten lock nuts and the idler wheel retaining screws.
+Tighten lock nuts and recheck the alignment.
+Ensure to retighten the idler wheel retaining screws.